td-org-uit-no/UiTHack22/Pwn/mindtrick/writeup.md

 This means that the input and expected hash are only compared until the first null byte.
 Since the Empire managed to put a null byte in the second byte of the password hash, any hash with `0x1c 0x00` as the first two bytes will qualify.
 This makes it very easy to find a hash collision (as in `solution.c`): for instance, `28488aaaaaaaaaaaaaaaaaaaaaaaaa` will qualify.

+Entering a hash which collides gives us the flag, `UiTHack22{not-a-tale-the-jedi-would-tell-you}`

 (The full passphrase is "0ItIsNotATaleTheJediWouldTellYouTheTaleOfDarthPlagueis".)